The most important thing to remember is that if you have a penis, we can get you an erection. We just need to figure out what works best for you.

 Disadvantages of a Penile Prosthesis

 Getting the prosthesis involves an operation.
 It is successful for most men.
-However the most common complications are infection and malfunction.
+However the most common complications are infections and malfunctions.
 Because the prosthesis is a “foreign body” if it gets infected, it is virtually impossible to treat, without removing and replacing the prosthesis.
-A goopy layer of bacteria and its by-products surround the prosthesis and prevent antibiotics from getting in.
+A goopy layer of bacteria and its by-products surrounds the prosthesis and prevent antibiotics from getting in.
 A small percentage of implants malfunction over the years and need to be replaced.

 Who should get a Penile Prosthesis?